Manuals

 At the heart of the KLANG:quelle XDM is KLANG’s powerful FPGA-based KLANTE module, ensuring robust performance and flexibility.
 Updating the device firmware and Dante software is simple and seamless, all handled through KLANG:app.

-- KLANG:app will automatically check online for the latest firmware version.
+- Once connected, KLANG:app will automatically search for the latest available KOS firmware/Dante update online.

-- Navigate to KLANG:app > Info > XDM Update and follow the on-screen instructions to install the update.
+KLANG:app > CONFIG > INFO > KOS Updateand follow the on-screen instructions to install the update.

 Updates cannot be performed via Dante Controller; the methods described above must be used.